 This example shows how to optimize the QPSK receiver modeled in QPSK Transmitter and Receiver example for HDL code generation and hardware implementation.
-The HDL-optimized model shows a QPSK receiver that addresses real-world communications issues like carrier frequency, phase offset, and timing recovery in a hardware-friendly manner.
+The HDL-optimized model shows a QPSK receiver that addresses real-world communications issues like carrier recovery and timing recovery in a hardware-friendly manner.

 The HDL Optimized QPSK Receiver with Captured Data example provides a hardware-friendly solution that performs baseband processing to handle a time-varying frequency offset and a time-varying symbol delay.
 Specifically, this example provides an HDL-optimized reference design of a practical digital receiver to mitigate the above-mentioned impairments, and includes coarse frequency compensation, PLL-based fine frequency compensation, timing recovery with fixed-rate resampling, bit stuffing/skipping, frame synchronization, and phase ambiguity resolution.